ThingSet/thingset.github.io/docs/spec/v0.6/appl_data_structure.md

 - Where the data follows a pattern but the size of the pattern is not known in advance, e.g. logged error events, a modular system of N modules, or a multi-channel sensor/ADC input where each channel has the same configuration structure.
 - If a device is trying to expose data from one or more connected devices (i.e. a protocol bridge)

 Records are a collection of arbitrary key/value pairs of data (JSON objects) stored as elements of an array.
 The individual records can be accessed using their index in the array (starting at 0).
-Only entire records can be addressed.
+Only entire records can be addressed through the binary protocol.
 It is not possible to read or change individual items which are part of a record.

 The same items in different records share their IDs.
 This allows to use IDs instead of names in the binary protocol, but only the class/type of items has to be known in advance, not the number of items.

 It is not required that all records of one data object have the same data structure.
 However, using the same `struct` for all records would be most easy to implement for lower-level languages like C.

 Data objects to store records don't have a prefix.
 Their name is similar to a group.
 The difference is that records are wrapped in an array of arbitrary length and not directly stored as key/value pairs in a JSON object.

+If records are alterable (e.g. data can be added or deleted), the maximum number of entries is appended instead of a unit (e.g. `Log_20` for max.
+20 log entries).
+If the length is not fixed, but depends on the available RAM, only the underscore is appended, e.g. `Log_`.

+If alterable, record item updates are expected to be stored in non-volatile memory.

 ### Units